 - 1. Show a Java abstract class TreeJ for the API of Exercise 2 except that now the trees are mutable values. - 2.
 Let TreeJADT be an extension of TreeJ providing an implementation for TreeJ.
-Show a class TreeJADTE that extends TreeJADT with an additional public operation anEq that applies to two trees and returns true if the two trees have same shape and same labels on the corresponding vertices. - 3.
-Show a class TreeJADTG that extends (and specializes) TreeJADT to trees having distinct vertices labeled with distinct labels.
+Define a class TreeJADTE that extends TreeJADT with an additional public operation anEq that applies to two trees and returns true if and only if the two trees have same shape and same labels on the corresponding vertices. - 3.
+Define a class TreeJADTG that extends (and specializes) TreeJADT to trees having distinct vertices labeled with distinct labels.